• g2 badge

 • Encourage your customers to leave reviews.
 An easy way is to send emails to those who bought your products

 • Display reviews in prominent places on your website.
-Those places include product pages, the homepage, menu pages
+Those places include product pages, the homepage, and menu pages

-customer reviews
+customer reviews on product page

 You can also display reviews in popup forms to maximize product awareness and interest:

-exit popup with review
+exit popup with customer review

-Show a review of a product to visitors who viewed it but went to other pages.
+Idea: Show a review of a product to visitors who viewed it but went to other pages.

 Creating this campaign is easy: just copy the text of the review to the popup and add a link to the product to the CTA button.